 They got creative.

 We have a post on Apartment Therapy, one that I find particularly fascinating, about how people who don't have A/C stay cool.
 There are all kinds of crazy solutions in there, from cuddling frozen water bottles to braiding ice into your hair.
-People in the past were equally resourceful — in my reading, I encountered anything from hanging wet laundry in doorways (creating a sort of swamp cooler effect) to (allegedly) placing one's underwear in the icebox.
+People in the past were equally resourceful — in my reading, I encountered everything from hanging wet laundry in doorways (creating a sort of swamp cooler effect) to (allegedly) placing one's underwear in the icebox.
 Unorthodox — but if my A/C were out, I might be tempted to try it.

 For further reading: